 KEVIN BELL is Co-founder and Senior Analyst.
 He holds an MPA from the Kennedy School at Harvard University.
 He has over thirty-five years of deep experience in the areas of low-income advocacy, energy efficiency program design, education, and sustainable infrastructure, in the public, private, entrepreneurial, academic, and non-profit sectors, as well as energy regulatory policy, hydrology and resource modeling.
-You can find his CV here.
+You can view his CV here.

 MARISELA LARA is SSRF’s Regenerative Agriculture Projects Manager.
 She has more than 10 years of experience connecting Monterey community members to supportive resources.
 From 2018 to 2020, she was a member of the Soledad City Council and prior to that an administrative support coordinator at Cal State University Monterey Bay (CSUMB).
-She holds a BA from CSUMB and a Masters of Public Administration from San Jose State University
+She holds a BA from CSUMB and a MS in Public Administration from San Jose State University

 SERGEY KOMARADENKOV is an SSRF Research Associate.
 He holds an MA in Interaction design from the Copenhagen Institute of Interaction Design.
 He is a product manager, designer, and researcher in the field of circular economy, digital product development and service design, with specific interests in food systems and regenerative agriculture.
 You can find out more about his work at http://sergey.design/.

 ROBERT STAYTON is an SSRF Research Associate.
 He is a physicist, author, teacher, programmer, inventor, technical writer, typesetter, bread baker, and worm farmer.
 He has degrees in physics and science communication.
 He is the author of two books on solar energy, including Solar Dividends—How Solar Energy can Generate a Basic Income for Everyone on Earth (Santa Cruz, Calif.: Sandstone, 2019)